oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance_network_interface.md

 This resource manages virtual network interface devices attached to an instance.

-!> The associated instance will be stopped while the network interface is attached, and restarted afterwards.
+!> The associated instance must be stopped when the network interface is attached.

 ## Example Usage